Authing/Authing/README.md

 ## Features

-1. Mainstream third-party social login integrations;
+1. Mainstream third-party social login integrations.
-1. SSO based on OAuth2.0, OpenID Connect, SAML, LDAP and CAS；
+1. SSO based on OAuth2.0, OpenID Connect, SAML, LDAP and CAS.
-1. User management system based on Web (authorization management, identity management, basic data crud);
+1. User management system based on Web (authorization management, identity management, basic data crud).
-1. Cross platform integration capability (Android, IOS, Web);
+1. Cross platform integration capability (Android, IOS, Web).
-1. Multi language SDK (JavaScript, node, Java, python, swift, PHP);
+1. Multi language SDK (JavaScript, node, Java, python, swift, PHP).
-1. Secure identity authentication based on HTTPS, JWT, MD5, RSA, sha256, salt;
+1. Secure identity authentication based on HTTPS, JWT, MD5, RSA, sha256, salt.
-1. Mail service based on message queue, mail template configuration service based on Web and the ability to customize the third-party mail provider;
+1. Mail service based on message queue, mail template configuration service based on Web and the ability to customize the third-party mail provider.
-1. Biometric authentication based on fingerprint verification;
+1. Biometric authentication based on fingerprint verification.
-1. Easy to integrate and expand plug-in system and access to programmable rules;
+1. Easy to integrate and expand plug-in system and access to programmable rules.
-1. User login location and IP monitoring;
+1. User login location and IP monitoring.
-1. Use the Wechat Miniprogram to scan the QRCode to log in;
+1. Use the Wechat Miniprogram to scan the QRCode to log in.
-1. Log in with mobile phone verification code;
+1. Log in with mobile phone verification code.
-1. Six lines of code generates a web login form;
+1. Six lines of code generates a web login form.

 ### **Which industry standards does Authing use?**